Jacob Hookem

-Jacob Hookem (born 4 October 2002) is an English professional rugby league player who plays as a or for the Dewsbury Rams in the RFL Championship.
+Jacob Hookem (born 4 October 2002) is an English professional rugby league footballer who plays as a or for the Dewsbury Rams in the RFL Championship.

 He has previously played for Hull F.C. and Castleford Tigers in the Super League, and at Whitehaven, Bradford Bulls and Midlands Hurricanes.

 Career

 Hull FC

-In 13 August 2021 he made his Hull F.C. début in the Super League against the Catalans Dragons.
+On 13 August 2021 he made his Hull F.C. début in the Super League against the Catalans Dragons.

 Dewsbury Rams

 On 25 Oct 2023 it was reported that he had signed for Dewsbury Rams for 2024.